skillquestio/dev-demo/README.md

 - Generate new users with `npm run generate-users`
 - Create new Lessons, Sections, and Courses with `npm run generate-documents`
-- Create new LessonViewHistory documents, which are used to track users' lesson interactions with `npm run generate-views`
+- Delete/clear any collection of data using the bulk backend workflows within the Bubble application data interface

-Note that users and documents are required in order for the `generate-views` script to run properly.
-If you wish to generate new courses, sections, and lessons for your demo, you can modify the seed data in the `./data` directory.
+Note that `users` are required in order for the `generate-documents` script to run properly.
+The process is designed so that you generate the courses/sections/lessons/views a single time after generating the users.